freaktechnik/eslint-plugin-botland/README.md

 - `prefer-function`
   Enforce function to use for aliased functions.
 Can take an option object with two properties: `exclude` and `prefer`.
 Both take an array of strings.
 Functions listed in `exclude` are ignored by the rule.
 Functions listed in `prefer` are preferred over the default name of the function.

+### Future rules to add
+- `use-guarded-terminator` Terminators should be guarded in an if.
+Should be able to auto fix some terminators by adding the basic canDoX check.
+- `no-unreachable-code` No code in blocks after terminators.
+Synergizes with the `use-guarded-terminator` rule, since code after terminators can be reached.
+- `arg-types` Check argument count and types for methods.
+Should at the very least be able to check number of args, type of literals and direction literals.

 ## Configs
 - `recommended`
   Adds all the global functions and variables Bot Land so eslint doesn't complain